-(a) may be a SARS official;

-- (b) must be a person of good standing [of a tax, legal, arbitration, mediation or accounting profession] who has appropriate experience in [such fields] the field of tax; [and] - (c) must comply with the duties under rule 17; and - (d) is acceptable to both parties.

-(2) A facilitator is only required to facilitate the proceedings if the parties so agree.
+- (a) may be a SARS official; - (b) must be a person of good standing who has appropriate experience in the field of tax; - (c) must comply with the duties under rule 17; and - (d) must be acceptable to both parties. - (2) A facilitator is only required to facilitate the proceedings if the parties so agree.

-(3) Where the parties agree to use a facilitator, [a] the senior SARS official must appoint [a] the person referred to in subrule (1)[from the list of facilitators-]

-[(a)] within 15 days after the commencement date of the proceedings under rule 15[; or and give notice thereof to the appellant and the SARS official to whom the appeal is allocated.
+(3) Where the parties agree to use a facilitator, a senior SARS official must appoint a person referred to in subrule (1) within 15 days after the commencement date of the proceedings under rule 15, and give notice thereof to the appellant and the SARS official to whom the appeal is allocated.